 Officially, the rarest Ladybird book – so rare, it seems, that not one collector has even seen one – is a special printing of ‘The Computer’ from the ‘How it Works’ series (series 654) which was produced privately for the Ministry of Defence in 1972.

-Cinderella, a really well-loved title, was changing hands five years ago for £5 a copy.
+Cinderella, a really well-loved title, was changing hands a few years ago for £5 a copy.
 Now they’re £55 each and if you have one of the really rare copies that had a dust jacket it’s more like £250.

 Generally speaking the older your book is, the more it is worth.
 It can be difficult identifying this on some Ladybird books as they have a tally system and each tally number corresponds to a different year.
 This tally chart also tells you how many books have been published by Ladybird.
 If your book has a tally number, check below to see when it was printed.